 The content and methodology for inspections and reports is changing.
 Schools will be aware that the ‘deep dive’ is the approach that inspectors will take; considering the curriculum offering in depth and the progression students make so that they ‘do more, know more, remember more’.
 The new reporting format could take a little while to embed, but we will be looking for evidence that Ofsted inspectors are considering what it is like to be a high potential learner in the school and how that is shared in the reports.

 We’ll come back to you with our findings; including the terms, phrases and examples that are being used to evidence challenge and depth of learning for our children, as well as equality of opportunities for them to learn to struggle and build resilience.
 We’ll aim to give parents the information needed to advocate for their child in their school.
-We are also reviewing and updating our High Learning Potential Best Practice Award to give schools the structure and examples required to help ensure that they are meeting the needs of high potential learners within the new Framework.
 Watch this space!

 Potential Plus UK